kr55/ssiscataloger/download.md

 **If you don't wish to use this with either of the above tools, you can use it directly.**

 1. Download the latest vsix plugin from Visual Studio Marketplace.
-2. Unzip the downloaded file SSIS.Cataloger.Extension.vsix to a folder named 'SSIS Catalog Migrator' using 7zip.
+2. Unzip the downloaded file SSIS.Cataloger.Extension.vsix to a folder named 'SSIS Cataloger' using 7zip.
 3. Place this folder at a preferred location.
 4. Double click the file 'SSIS.Cataloger.exe'.
 You can also create a shortcut for this file and use it.